StonedEdge/Retro-Lite-CM4-Dock/README.md

 - [x] Send system stats to RP2040 over USB
 - [x] Clear buffer when runcommand-onend.sh is executed when a game is closed, bringing back user to Pi stats view
 - [x] Stop splashscreen on COM port detect and switch to stats mode
+- [ ] Send over RGB565 combined.png over serial without corruption, automatic switching from Pi stats to current game
+- [ ] Write a python script to scale the boxart and video frames on the Pi 4 and send over to Pico
-- [ ] Implement mode toggles via button state machine
+- [ ] Implement mode toggles via button state machine to switch between the modes
-- [ ] Identify how to perform hardware (or software) scrolling of text on the SSD1351 for game descriptions
+- [ ] Identify how to perform hardware (or software) scrolling of text on the SSD1351 for game description & metadata
-- [ ] Implement "retrostats" mode to show user most played games by times played & time duration
+- [ ] Implement "retrostats" mode to show user most played games by times played & time duration using the RetroStats langest script
-- [ ] Implement a timeout which fades black to the OLED with no user input, wake up OLED on button press (Nice to have)
+- [ ] Implement a timeout which fades black to the OLED with no user input, wake up OLED on button press after 5 mins of no activity
-- [ ] Implement battery stats (Nice to have)
+- [ ] Gracefully shutdown the OLED display when the connected system is turned off